I work with you, to reach your NDIS goals, as a:

 During a Nature Mentor or Forest Therapy session, I guide you to connect with yourself & your environment, to feel supported & held, and to respond to what you are experiencing safely.
 This may be sitting by a creek, walking in parks or forests.

 Nature Mentoring is an experiential & educational alternative to therapy.
 Spending time in nature, while mindfully engaging through our senses, builds a meaningful relationship with our natural surroundings, develops a sense of belonging and has direct benefits to our physical and mental health.
 Nature Mentoring can be a powerful way to deepen the positive effects of psychotherapy.
-As Nature Mentoring, does not follow the standard activities set by the International Core Curriculum for Forest Therapy, it is more spontaneous & flexible.

 Guided Forest Therapy follows the standard set by the International Core Curriculum as specified by the International Nature & Forest Therapy Alliance INFTA.
 Forest Therapy, based on the Japanese Practice of Shinrin Yoku, is a research based public health practice of guided immersion in forests, with the aim of promoting mental and physical health whilst relaxing and enjoying natural environments.